San Francisco Community Equity Advisory Council

 Tiffany Carter is a visionary restaurateur, entrepreneur, investor and a classically trained Chef.
 She is the owner of Boug Cali one of the few brick and mortar Black restaurants in San Francisco.
 Known respectfully as Neighborhood Tiff, she is a San Francisco native from Bayview Hunters Point who believes that Black culture and representation are critical pieces of the City’s history.
 As a community stakeholder and mother to a young Blacktivist, Tiffany is focused on developing and protecting Black space, Black equity, and Black culture in San Francisco.

 Mahsa Hakimi is the founder of Hakimi Law PC, a boutique business and intellectual property law firm in San Francisco focused on protecting the creative talent and legal interest of artists and entrepreneurs.
 Prior to starting her firm, for over a decade she served as the General Counsel for the Amidi Group of companies, a global conglomerate consisting of several domestic and international subsidiaries, including Plug & Play and Amizdad Partners, leading Silicon Valley startup incubator and early-stage investment firm.
 In addition to her practice, she has taught various IP courses specific to Art Law & Trademark as an adjunct professor at GGU Law School.
-She currently serves on the Advisory Board of UCSF Alliance Health Project and Castro LGBTQ Cultural District, where she served as the Interim Co-Chair of the organization.
+She was the inaugural Executive Co-Chair of Castro LGBTQ Cultural District and currently serves as the Commissioner for the San Francisco Arts Commission.

 Lara Kiswani is the Executive Director of Arab Resource & Organizing Center (AROC), serving poor and working-class Arabs and Muslims across the San Francisco Bay Area, and organizing to overturn racism, forced migration, and militarism.
 Lara is from Beit Iksa and Aqir, Palestine, and was born and raised in the San Francisco Bay Area.
 She received her master’s in education at San Francisco State University, and a bachelor’s degree in International Relations at the UC Davis.
 Lara has been active in movements against racism and war, for Palestinian self-determination, and international solidarity for the last 20 years.
 In 2015 Lara was granted the Leader Spring Center fellowship and awarded the Vera Haile Champion of Justice from the San Francisco Immigrant Rights Commission in 2017.
 In 2016, Lara represented her community as part of the historic Black and Indigenous delegation to Palestine.
 In 2019, AROC cohosted San Francisco City Hall’s first-ever Ramadan iftar.
 Lara is currently a San Francisco Foundation Mission Neighborhood Koshland Fellow, 2021 Yerba Buena Center for the Arts 100 Honoree, and a faculty member at San Francisco State University in the College of Ethnic Studies.